AbdallahDaal/AbdallahDaal/README.md

 * 🌍  I'm based in Gombe, Nigeria
 * ✉️  You can contact me at [abdallerh17@gmail.com](mailto:abdallerh17@gmail.com)
 * 🧠  I'm learning A new framework
+* 🔭  I’m currently working on some projects on a Qwasar Silicon Valley platform.
+*  🌱 I’m currently learning Machine learning with Python.
+*  👯 I’m looking to collaborate on some projects on Machine learing projects
+*  🤔 I’m looking for help wit a few of my projects.
+*  💬 Ask me about my goals.
+*  📫 How to reach me: My Gmail is abdallerh17@gmail.com, My Linkedin is linkedin.com/in/abdallah-daallb32b35214
+*  😄 Pronouns: He/Him
+*  ⚡ Fun fact: I've wanted to be a Robotics Engineer from a very young age.

 ### Skills